 Part 12 — Public service arbitration

-105. Interpretation of this Part
+105. Terms used in this Part

 In this Part, unless the contrary intention appears, “Arbitrator”, “Board”, “employer” and “Government officer” have the meanings given to those terms in Part IIA Division 2 of the Act.